mizuki-nana/sneaker/docs/src/container.rst

     Retrieves a particular value among the assortment of values associated with the specified key.
 Type `A` is the type of the value, and `Index` is a zero-based index that specifies the position of the value to be retrieved, among the list of values.
+Note if the key specified does not exist in the mapping, `std::out_of_range` is raised.

   .. cpp:function:: template<class A, size_t Index>
                     const A& get(K) const
     :noindex:

-    Retrieves a particular value by reference among the assortment of values associated with the specified key.
+    Retrieves a particular value by constant reference among the assortment of values associated with the specified key.
 Type `A` is the type of the value, and `Index` is a zero-based index that specifies the position of the value to be retrieved, among the list of values.
+Note if the key specified does not exist in the mapping, `std::out_of_range` is raised.

+  .. cpp:function:: mapped_type& operator[](const K&)
+    :noindex:

+    Retrieves the value(s) associated with the specified key by reference.
+    Note if the key does not match the key of any element in the container, the function inserts a new element with that key and returns a reference to its mapped value

   .. cpp:function:: iterator begin()
     :noindex: